chrisnoonan98675/site/xl-deploy/how-to/use-provisioning-outputs.markdown

 - Provisioning
 tags:
 - provisioning
-- provisioning package
 - template
 - cloud
 since:
 - XL Deploy 5.5.0
+weight: 154
 ---

-In XL Deploy, a [*provisioning package*](/xl-deploy/how-to/create-a-provisioning-package.html) represents a specific version of a *blueprint*.
-The package contains *provisionables*, which define the settings that are needed to set up the environment.
-A provisionable can contain *provisioners* that define actions to take after the environment is set up.
-In addition to provisionables, a provisioning package can contain *templates* that define the configuration items (CIs) that XL Deploy should create based on the results of the provisioners.
+In XL Deploy, a [*provisioning package*](/xl-deploy/how-to/create-a-provisioning-package.html) is a collection of:

+* Provisionables, which contain settings that are needed to provision a cloud-based environment
+* Provisioners, which execute actions in the environment after it is set up
+* Templates, which create configuration items (CIs) in XL Deploy during the provisioning process

-When you map a provisioning package to a *provisioning environment*, XL Deploy creates a *provisioned blueprint* that contains *provisioneds*.
+When you map a provisioning package to an environment, XL Deploy creates *provisioneds*.
 These are the actual properties, manifests, scripts, and so on that XL Deploy will use to provision the environment.

 You may want to use a provisioned property such as the IP address or host name of a provisioned server in a template or dictionary, but the property will not have a value until provisioning is done.
 XL Deploy allows you to use *contextual placeholders* for these types of properties.
 Contextual placeholders can be used for all properties of provisioneds.
 The format for contextual placeholders is `{% raw %}{{% ... %}}{% endraw %}`.